Enter your zip to

 Other Window Repairs

-All of these issues relate to how a window opens and closes.
+All these issues relate to how a window opens and closes.
 These are all repairs a homeowner can typically handle on their own, but it is always wiser and easier to hire an expert when in doubt.
-A sash cord repair should cost $100 or less per window including labor.
-Seal and track repairs should cost an average of $200 per window.

 Broken Muntins or Mullions

-Damaged window casing can typically be repaired.
-Indicators that it’s time for a repair include if the wood is cracked, missing exterior casing, or rotting.
 The average cost of window casing materials is about $1.50 per linear foot, while the average cost of labor and materials is about $8.25 per linear foot.

-Water leakage
+Water Leakage

 Water leakage is not necessarily a sentence one way or another for repairing or replacing a window.
-In reality, it depends on the severity of the leak.
+It depends on the severity of the leak.
 Minor leaks can warrant a simple repair, while major leaks usually require an entire replacement.
-Reglazing a window can help reseal a window and improve its insulation.
-This typically costs $8 per linear foot.
+Reglazing a window can improve its insulation.

-DIY Window Glass Repair
+DIY vs Professional Window Glass Repair

 If you are sure your window does not need to be replaced entirely, then repairing a broken glass window should be handled with care to prevent injuries or further damage to the window.

-The process typically entails removing a window’s glass, measuring the window and cutting a new sheet of glass.
+The process typically entails removing a window’s glass, measuring the window, and cutting a new sheet of glass.
 The difficulty of the process can vary depending on the issue being tended to.

 If you opt to do a DIY window glass repair, the replacement glass should cost between $3 and $12 per square foot.
 The price depends on if it’s single or double-glazed glass.